-Beside sawn & profiled timber, also further wood material are generated: construction timber, single- & three-ply panels, formwork beams, glulam and shuttering panels and packaging timber.
+Beside sawn & profiled timber, also further wood material are generated: single- & three-ply panels, formwork beams, glulam and shuttering panels and packaging timber.

 The production process generates wood chips and sawdust.
 We turn them into pressboard blocks.
 They find a further appropriate and

 Sawdust is turned also into CO2neutral timber pellet and briquettes.
 This high efficient energy source produces just as much CO2 as absorbed by trees during their growth.